hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/Lua Authentication.md

 ```

 Once registered, the player can now use their credentials to log in.
 When a player registers they are automatically signed in, there's no need to authenticate again.
-However, in this tutorial we'll demonstrate the authentication request.
+However, in this tutorial we'll demonstrate the [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md).

-To set this up, create an authentication request and input the values you used to register:
+To set this up, create an *AuthenticationRequest* and input the values you used to register:

 ```
 --Build request